|Home > Computer Programs & Databases > McGoodwin Music Database||Site Map|

-It lists the full names and years lived or flourished of many of the great and near-great figures of music, particularly composers—over 1600 persons in all.
-Many of these persons are identified regarding typical roles they have played in music (e.g., as composer, librettist, conductor, soprano, pianist, etc.) Detailed biographical information is omitted from the publicly available version of the database, but having just accurate dates can be quite helpful in establishing the era for a composer and his/her compositions.
+It lists the full names and years lived or flourished of many of the great and near-great figures of music, particularly composers—about 1900 persons in all.
+Many of these persons are identified regarding typical roles they have played in music (e.g., as composer, librettist, conductor, soprano, pianist, etc.)

 It provides a relatively large listing of the known ("extant") works of music, selected primarily from the classical repertory.
-There are over 7,000 works and subworks listed currently, including more than 500 operas.
+There are about 11,000 works and subworks listed currently, including more than 500 operas.
 I have placed a major emphasis on accurate listing of work names such as the composer originally used, and also providing additional names and other identifying information that uniquely identify these works.